rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

 **Method 1** - Editing locally:

 - Assuming the above steps are complete and you cloned your github repo.
-- Using gitbash create a local folder called `homework-01` in the `assignments` folder.
+- Using gitbash create a local folder called `homework-01` in the `assignments` folder of your repo.
 - Keep working locally in gitbash (in your `homework-01` folder) and forget about the server or github for now.
 - Write all your scripts (naming them correctly) in this folder.
 - You can use any editor to get this done since your local and not connecting via SFTP.